h-kiyosawa/trendwg-smartoffice/README.md

 deno task start
 ```

-This will watch the project directory and restart as necessary.
+This will watch the project directory and restart as necessary. aaa